County Meath: Extraction and energy

 Due to the geology of the area, Meath has enormous reserves of Lead and Zinc, which are extracted at Tara Mine in Navan.
 Tara is both Europe's largest and deepest mine and is currently owned by Boliden AB.
-The mine has been in continuous operation since 1977, and a total of 85 million tonnes of ore have been extracted from it, producing 2.6 million tonnes of zinc ore annually.
+The mine commenced operations in 1977, and a total of 85 million tonnes of ore has been extracted from it, producing an average of 2.6 million tonnes of zinc ore annually.

 Glacial deposits of gravel exist in a band stretching from the Offaly border at Edenderry, to the sea at Laytown.
 This is the basis of a long quarrying tradition.
 The local availability of large deposits of limestone and shale also gave rise to a significant cement production industry within the county.
 The two largest cement facilities are at Kinnegad and Platin, the latter of which is owned by Irish Cement and has the capacity to produce 2.8 million tonnes of cement per annum, which is primarily transported via rail to Dublin for use or export.